-National Testing Agency specifies the detailed NEET 2020 eligibility criteria which has to be met by every medical aspirant wishing to appear for the entrance test.
+National Testing Agency specifies the detailed NEET 2020 eligibility criteria which have to be met by every medical aspirant wishing to appear for the entrance test.
 The eligibility criteria are the conditions and guidelines pertaining to the qualifying exam, pass percentage, nationality, age limit, number of attempts and such.
 NEET eligibility 2020 is based on the Graduate Medical Education, 1997 which was last amended in 2018.
 While earlier there were restrictions on age limit and subjects as well as the type of school, all those restrictions are now removed.
-The upper age limit criterion has been removed from the elligibility of NEET as has been the clause of open school students not being eligible.
+The upper age limit criterion has been removed from the eligibility of NEET as has been the clause of open school students not being eligible.
 Candidates who have studied from an open school or have biology as an additional subject are now eligible to apply for the exam.

 is the entrance exam for admissions to MBBS, BDS, Ayush and other medical courses.
 Know the eligibility criteria for NEET 2020 from this article.

 NEET correction window 2020

 facility from January 15 to 31.

 Latest : Crack NEET 2020 with NEET Knockout Program( AI-Based Coaching), If you Do Not Qualify- Get 100% MONEY BACK.
 Know More